wouterverweirder/web-project-validator/README.md

 ## Installation

-The validator runs on node 4.x.
+The validator runs on node 4+.
 There are some additional dependencies:

 ### JDK

-You will need a recent version of JAVA, as the offline w3c validator depends on that.
+You will need a recent version of JAVA, as both Selenium and the offline w3c validator depends on that.
 On OSX this might be a challenge.
 These are the steps I followed to update my Java version:

 1. Download the latest JDK version on http://www.oracle.com/technetwork/java/javase/downloads/index.html